 As an inherently interdisciplinary practice, graphic design plays an important role at every level of contemporary culture.
 Graphic design courses deliver skills and expertise that are in demand for all graphic design and related communications fields.
 Students develop abilities to think critically while working seamlessly across disciplines.
 In current and future iterations of the field, graphic designers must function as the “fusion” between art, business, engineering, research, and science.

-Graduates of the Graphic Design named option programs will have experienced a range of forms and media that provide professional preparation, as well as the development of unique intellectual and visual voice.
+Graduates of the Graphic Design named option programs will have experienced a range of forms and media that provides professional preparation, exhibition experience, as well as the development of unique intellectual and visual voice.
 Graduating students will also possess the flexibility to adapt to a changing, unpredictable world where the methods of communication will continuously evolve and expand.

 The named option requirements listed here are components of the B.S.
 Art degree requirements.

 |ART 108||Foundations of Contemporary Art (component of the Foundations Program)||3|